Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 2

 from Fishermans Hut but from /

-top of the hill just above - / small hill
+top of the hill ^just above - / small hill

-[The venerable is now doing some good
+[The Venerable is now doing some good

 firing, punishing / Turks quite a

-lot I believe]
+lot, I believe]

 Thursday Sept 23.

 & smooth water.
-My insect is still
+My inside is still

 quite upside down w this tropical